-Speed is the key to keeping people on your website, make sure those images aren’t slowing it down!
+Speed is the key to keeping people on your blog, make sure those images aren’t slowing it down!

 Data tracking is imperative to learn what’s working for you.

-- Google Analytics – integrate your website for the most in depth website traffic analytics like audience visitor volume, time on page, referral source and more.
+- Google Analytics and Google Site Kit – integrate your website for the most in depth website traffic analytics like audience visitor volume, time on page, referral source and more.
 This may require a little training as it can get very detailed!